lbryio/lbry.com/content/faq/lbry-basics.md

 **Important notes:**

+1. We are aware of issues where many videos require to be downloaded fully before being able to play.
+You also need to leave and come bac to the page unfortunately.
+We'll get this fixed in the next week or two.

 1. LBRY currently saves any content you view to disk, see the [explanation below](#disk).
 You can use [https://beta.lbry.tv](https://beta.lbry.tv) view without saving today.

 2. Rewards are completely optional, you can use LBRY without them.
 You'll need to acquire LBC to publish, but viewing is free.